 Since then, climbing to the top of the bell tower is one of the favorite activities of tourists in Copenhagen.
 Every year, more than 60,000 people make the climb.
 It must be said that the view at the top of these 400 steps is often described as being one of the most beautiful in the city.

 So, why did I wait to my fourth visit to Copenhagen before going there?
-I must admit that I am a little claustrophobic, and the idea of climbing a narrow staircase at 90 meters from the ground with a lot of tourists did not enchant me.
+I must admit that I am a little claustrophobic, and the idea of climbing a narrow staircase at 90 metres from the ground with a lot of tourists did not enchant me.

 But I took my courage in both hands and I climbed to the top of the Church of Our Savior bell tower.
-Since I was there on a Wednesday morning, there were not too many people and the only place where I felt tighter was on the stairs inside the bell tower (I prayed very hard that the huge bells did not start ringing while I was under them).
+Since I was there on a Wednesday morning, there were not too many people and the only place where I felt tighter was on the stairs inside the bell tower (I prayed very hard that the huge bells would not start ringing while I was right under them).

 The stairs outside are surprisingly large (although they are narrowing as you approach the top).
 The view at the top is obviously impressive, even on a foggy day (on a clear day you can see the Turning Torso in Malmö, Sweden).